chrisnoonan98675/site/xl-testview/concept/custom-reports.markdown

 	    ]
 	})

-This table has three columns as described in the header field (_2_): a qualification field (will show a qualification icon), a start date, and a duration field.
-These are the different types that are supported.
-Any other type will just be rendered as-is.
+This table has three columns, as described in the header field (note `2`):

+* Qualification field (will show a qualification icon)
+* Start date
+* Duration field

+XL TestView supports these three types.
+Any other type will be rendered as-is.
-The start date field is rendered as a link (_1_).
-The qualification result ad duration is rendered as normal field values.

-The body contents (_3_) is rendered with a single [list comprehension](https://docs.python.org/2/tutorial/datastructures.html#list-comprehensions).
+The start date field is rendered as a link (note `1`).
+The qualification result and duration are rendered as normal field values.
+The body contents (note `3`) are rendered with a single [list comprehension](https://docs.python.org/2/tutorial/datastructures.html#list-comprehensions).

-### Plain HTML
+### Custom HTML

-Plain HTML reports simply produce a string of HTML.
-A trivial example would look like this:
+The `html` type produces a string of HTML.
+A trivial example is:

     resultHolder.setResult('''
-    <p>Look mom!
-A report!</p>
+    <p>This is my custom report.</p>
     ''')

-### Custom HTML templates

-Any AngularJS-formatted HTML snippet can be used as a render template.
-Templates must be located in `<XLTESTVIEW_HOME>/ext/web/reports/<reportType>.html`. `reportType` matches the report type property defined in the report definition.
+You can use any [AngularJS](https://angularjs.org/)-formatted HTML snippet as a render template.
+Templates must be located in `<XLTESTVIEW_HOME>/ext/web/reports/<reportType>.html`, where `<reportType>` matches the `reportType` defined in `synthetic.xml`.

 To show a report in a tile on a dashboard, a similar approach is used, but the report template is named `<XLTESTVIEW_HOME>/ext/web/reports/tiles/<reportType>.html`.